 In August, Osher members can attend a lecture and lunch discussion about the mystery novel “The Snowman.”
 Participants are encouraged to read the book before attending the Aug.
 15 event.
 Attendees may bring in mystery books to trade with others.

 The fall semester runs Sept.
 12-Dec.
-7, with courses held on Tuesdays, Wednesdays and Fridays.
+7, with courses held on Tuesdays, Wednesdays and Thursdays.
 The spring semester will run from February through May.

 More information about the Osher program, membership dues and registration information can be found at osher.jhu.edu